makandra/spreewald/README.md

         Message body goes here.
         """

-  You can skip lines, of course.
+  You can skip lines in the header, of course.
 Note that the mail body is only checked for _inclusion_.
+That means you can only test a prefix of the body.
+The subject can also be a prefix.

 * **When I follow the (first|second|third)? link in the e?mail**